inform-us/requirements_specifications/informus/rules/Airway Plan.md

 ## Eligibility
-All patients across all units *(what about patients that are end of life?)*
+All patients across all units *(what about patients that are end of life: no way of obtaining this information at the present time?)*

 ## Validity (time window) Rules:

 All patients should have an airway plan documented during admission to critical care.
-Airway plan documentation is considered valid until the patient is discharged from critical care.
-However, there is an expectation that the airway plan will be updated if changes occur in the management of a patient's airway.
-For example: if patient has an artificial airway inserted or removed. *(Is this true if the type of airway is altered during the patient's stay?
-Is it possible to capture this?')*
+Airway plan documentation is considered valid for one week unless a new artifical airway is inserted (i.e. a tracheostomy or endotracheal tube).

 An airway plan is considered complete if any of the following is true:
- - DAS airway plan reads 'YES'
+ - DAS airway plan reads 'YES' and has been completed within the last seven days.
- - DAS airway plan reads 'NO' but rows Airway plan A, Airway plan B and/or Airway plan C are completed.
+ - DAS airway plan reads 'NO' but rows Airway plan A, Airway plan B and/or Airway plan C are completed and has completed within the last seven days.
- - Either rows Airway plan A, Airway plan B and/or Airway plan C are filled in.
+ - Either rows Airway plan A, Airway plan B and/or Airway plan C are filled in has completed within the last seven days.
    *(Does rows airway plan A, airway plan B and airway plan C all need to be filled in to be valid if not following generic airway plan?)*

 An airway plan can be superseded if an entry is updated or new entry is made, this will generate a new _dt stamp (more recent) and become the 'valid' entry